AI as the Answer to Greater Visibility and Lower Supply Chain Costs

 In just two months, the AI-enabled platform identified the $5 million goal for reduction in working inventory.
 Although the platform revealed that the company’s inventory problem was worse than estimated, its fast results and visibility into what items were truly overstocked encouraged the CSCO to raise the MRO savings target from $5 million to $20 million for the same time period as the original plan.
-The platform continues to learn from the company’s inventory activities, execute data cleansing and provide scaled inventory optimization software insights and opportunities.
+The MRO inventory management software and platform continue to learn from the company’s inventory activities, execute data cleansing and provide scaled inventory optimization software insights and opportunities.

 Predictions for the adoption of AI to improve inventory and supply chain processes like it did in this large company are extremely favorable.
 According to Gartner, by 2023, at least 50 percent of large global companies will be using AI, advanced analytics and IoT in supply chain operations.¹²